How to Write SEO Optimised Content

 Before you can create good content, let alone optimise it for better ranking, you must research your target audience.
 Knowing their pain points, interests, and answers they seek is crucial so you can address them with your content.

 You can gain these insights using Google Analytics or a social listening tool.
-Or you can go the old-fashioned route of conducting a survey and collecting customer feedback.
+Or you can go the old-fashioned route of conducting a survey via survey apps and collecting customer feedback.

 The data will help you develop detailed audience personas, decide the topics for blogs and even find keywords to use.